 The Temples inside the city walls are Bayon, Baphuon, the Leper King, Preah Palilay, Tep Pranam and Prasat Sour Prat.

-There are 5 gates into the complex:
+There are 5 gates to the complex:

 - 2 in the East one for funerals and one as a victory gate